 Uniforms are always to be clean and pressed.
 Uniforms must fit properly.
 Skin toned full-length non-sheer stockings/hosiery must be worn when a skirt is preferred.
 No sweaters or hoodies may be worn with the uniform.
 Undergarments and/or cleavage must not show when leaning or bending over.
 Appropriate undergarments are white, black, or neutral colored and fit appropriately.
 Black scrub jackets are required and are the only acceptable garment to be worn with the uniform while not engaged in direct patient care.
 Shoes are to be black leather or rubber, closed toe, clean and in good repair.
-Shoes must be made of material that will not absorb biohazardous materials and can be cleaned; shoe laces must be clean.
+Shoes must be made of material that will not absorb biohazardous materials and can be cleaned; shoelaces must be clean.
 Black knee highs/socks (that come above the ankle) are required.
 High top sneakers, canvas shoes or shoes with sport logos are not permitted.
+If headwraps are worn they must be black in color to be consistent with the uniform.